Parkside (Qld)

 Parkside has shown very soft population growth performance across periods assessed by AreaSearch

-As of Feb 2026, the estimated population of the suburb of Parkside (Qld) is around 1,560.
-This figure reflects an increase of 30 people since the 2021 Census, which reported a population of 1,530.
-The growth was inferred from AreaSearch's resident population estimate of 1,560, based on examination of the latest ERP data release by the ABS (June 2024) and an additional 20 validated new addresses since the Census date.
-This results in a density ratio of 1,054 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-The suburb's 2.0% growth since census positions it within 0.7 percentage points of the SA3 area (2.7%), indicating competitive growth fundamentals.
-Natural growth contributed approximately 65.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Parkside's population is estimated at around 1,553 as of May 2026.
+This reflects an increase of 23 people (1.5%) since the 2021 Census, which reported a population of 1,530 people.
+The change was inferred from the resident population of 1,553 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 20 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,049 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Parkside's 1.5% growth since census positions it within 0.4 percentage points of the SA3 area (1.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by natural growth that contributed approximately 65.0% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-According to this methodology, over this period, projections indicate a decline in overall population by 42 persons by 2041.
-However, specific age cohorts are anticipated to grow, led by the 25 to 34 age group, projected to increase by 42 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Anticipating future population dynamics, projections indicate a decline in overall population over this period, with the area's population expected to shrink by 53 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to grow by 27 people.

 Frequently Asked Questions - Population